-To set yourself apart from this huge number of candidates, applicants will need to go above and beyond the minimum Cambridge law entry requirements.
-For now, let’s go through the minimum requirements.
+To set yourself apart from this huge number of candidates, applicants need to go above and beyond the Cambridge Law entry requirements.
+Let’s go through what you need to achieve.

 For a more extensive list of different qualification types beyond these common UK ones, the University of Cambridge’s website is the best place to look.
 If you can’t find the information you’re looking for there, then it’s worth emailing the Cambridge admissions department with your specific question.

-For Cambridge Law, most college’s entry requirements do not state that any particular subjects are necessary to study at A-Level or equivalent apart from Murray Edwards.
+For Cambridge Law, most college’s entry requirements do not state that any particular subjects are necessary to study at A-level or the equivalent.

-You should note however that, while the Law faculty does point out that an essay writing subject is particularly useful, they still consider students who have not taken one of these as an option in their year 13 qualifications.
+You should note, however, that while the Law faculty does point out that an essay writing subject is particularly useful, they still consider students who have not taken one of these as an option in their sixth-form qualifications.

 If you are serious about studying Law, then we’d highly recommend you take an essay writing subject as it will only be beneficial for your future.

-The other big part of Cambridge Law entry requirements is the admissions assessment.
-If interviewed, candidates will have to sit a written assessment, the Cambridge Law Test.
+The other big part of Cambridge Law entry requirements is the Admissions Test.
+If interviewed, candidates will have to sit a written assessment – the Cambridge Law Test.
 The faculty stresses that this test is not considered in isolation.
 Rather it forms part of your wider application.

 If you are a mature student applying to a mature college, you should note that the Cambridge Law entry requirements differ slightly for mature students, and mature candidates should contact the college they wish to apply to for more information on procedures.